Searching for the best left handed travel guitars? Within this guide, you’ll find a selection of top lefty backpacker guitars to suit all budgets!

 Headless Guitars

-If you find that your current guitar is just that little bit too tall to take on the road then a guitar with a headless design may just be what you need.
+If you find that your current guitar is just that little bit too tall to take on the road, then a guitar with a headless design may just be what you need.
 For example, Steinberger guitars are famed for their headless neck and smaller body size.

 Whilst not technically ‘travel guitars’, they could just save that extra couple of inches that your main guitar would take up.
 Something like this Strandberg Boden could be just the ticket!